 There are many products to help us get organized in the kitchen.
 But don’t go buying every new product you see advertised.
 Do a little research and take a few measurements.
 Most important, think of how you will use the product to help you.
 Too often we buy an organizing product only to end up having that product add to our clutter/chaos.

-My main goal is to help you learn, as I have, that some products really do make a difference.
+My goal is to help you learn, as I have, that some products really do make a difference.
 It’s easier to find what I need plus, I can’t come up with any excuses for not putting the items back where they belong.
 And that’s the biggest help for me.

 To a lighter load along the way.